CouncilofLorien/counciloflorien.github.io/docs/cards/T/twilight.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Environment._ One environment card in play is immediately discarded.
 This card may also be played as a resource.
-This card may be played at any time during any player's turn. <br>_"Upon the very Eve of Midsummer, when the sky was blue as sapphire and the white stars opened in the East, but the West was still golden, and the air was cool and fragrant, the riders came...to the Gates of Minas Tirith."_ ***---LotRVI***
+This card may be played at any time during any player's turn. <br>_"Upon the very Eve of Midsummer, when the sky was blue as sapphire and the white stars opened in the East, but the West was still golden, and the air was cool and fragrant, the riders came...to the Gates of Minas Tirith."_ ***---&NoBreak;LotRVI***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>